OpenDataDSL/website/blog/2023-03-07-timezones/index.md

 <img className={styles.product_screenshot} src="/img/blog/timezone/tz_australia.PNG" />

-### Output: Conversion to timezone=Europe/London [UTC]
+### Output: Conversion to timezone=Europe/London [UTC+0]
-The electricity data from three different locations on three different granularities are converted to timezone=Europe/London [UTC] and downloaded into an ExcelSheet using our ODSL Excel-Addin.
+The electricity data from three different locations on three different granularities are converted to timezone=Europe/London [UTC+0] and downloaded into an ExcelSheet using our ODSL Excel-Addin.

 <img className={styles.product_screenshot} src="/img/blog/timezone/tz_joined.PNG" />

+## Daylight saving time

+You miss information on daylight saving time?
+This is a topic for another blog.